artemisia-absynthium/arachne/README.md

 ## Project status

 This project recently experienced a shift of goal, while the initial goal of this library was to provide Combine publishers for tasks that didn't have one, the introduction of async/await in Swift suddenly made using Combine for network requests look cumbersome and this is why no new Combine tasks will be added.
-Instead the new goal of this library is to backport async/await `URLSession` tasks to macOS 10.15, iOS 13, iPadOS 13, tvOS 13 and watchOS 7, while the availability of their native counterpart in the Foundation framework is iOS 15.0+, iPadOS 15.0+, macOS 12.0+, Mac Catalyst 15.0+, tvOS 15.0+, watchOS 8.0+.
+The current goal of this library is to backport async/await `URLSession` tasks to macOS 10.15, iOS 13, iPadOS 13, tvOS 13 and watchOS 7, while the availability of their native counterpart in the Foundation framework is iOS 15.0+, iPadOS 15.0+, macOS 12.0+, Mac Catalyst 15.0+, tvOS 15.0+, watchOS 8.0+ and to provide an opinionated abstraction layer to remove boilerplate code.
+In the future, with the progressive drop of platform versions before iOS 15.0+, iPadOS 15.0+, macOS 12.0+, Mac Catalyst 15.0+, tvOS 15.0+, watchOS 8.0+ from the community, the goal of this library will be only to provide an opinionated abstraction layer to remove boilerplate code.

 ## Why Arachne